Last Updated on 2025-03-20 by Jorge Bastos

 Is it possible to visit the engravings independently?

-No. You are not allowed to visit the Coa engravings by yourself.
-You need to take a tour with an official guide.
 It can be a guide from the museum or a private (authorized one).
-We have always scheduled the visit with the Coa Museum but ended using a private guide as the Museum tours were full.
+We have always scheduled the visit with the Coa Museum but ended up using a private guide as the Museum tours were full.

 The Coa Valley became very popular, both among Portuguese and foreigners.
-The tours are usually full and the tickets sell out quickly.
+The tours are usually full, and the tickets sell out quickly.
 We suggest you call (or e-mail) the Coa Museum and schedule your visit as soon as you know when you want to visit.

-Canada do Inferno
+Canada do Inferno tour

 Panascosa